 The medical review panel will examine your medical charts, test results, and other relevant evidence to decide if they feel as though your case should be heard by the court or dismissed.
-If your case proceeds to court, you will need the help of an experienced attorney, as well as many professionals as possible, who can provide expert testimony on behalf of your claim.
+If your case proceeds to court, you will need the help of an experienced attorney and a knowledgeable physician, who can provide expert testimony on behalf of your claim.

 How Are Medical Malpractice Claims Proven?

 There are four aspects to proving medical malpractice.
 The more evidence you gather to support these things, the more likely you are to receive the compensation you deserve.
-An experienced and qualified medical malpractice lawyer is often key at this point.
+An experienced and qualified attorney is often key at this point.